xke/total-recall-101/README.md

 2. Sign into your Gmail account, and copy and paste the <a href="https://script.google.com/d/1FFgmhq4ZkiweXINSwXv-5_0S6OEu72Ii3DCIZ7DduYdEBNqG1KwP-1dA/edit?usp=sharing" target="_blank">Total Recall 101</a> code into your new blank project (removing all previous code).
 You may rename your project (e.g. to "My Total Recall 101").

 3. In your project, go to "Run" > "totalRecall" on the toolbar.
-Provide the app script with authorization to run.
+An authorization popup will appear.
+Click "Accept" on that popup.

 	The requested set of permissions allows the app to search your email archive with the latest recall information and send you alert emails that help you know about relevant recalls.
 All your email information remains private to you.